MarsBased/handbook/guides/patterns/rails/command.md

 # Command pattern

 The command pattern is a design pattern in which an object is used to encapsulate all information needed to perform an action.
-It helps on keeping the Rails controllers and models thin, moving related logic to their own.
+It helps in keeping the Rails controllers and models thin, thus moving related logic to their own.

 ## Solution overview

 We have chosen to use [SimpleCommand](https://github.com/nebulab/simple_command) to implement the Command pattern.
 SimpleCommand provides a standard way of defining commands and getting its result.
-Its a very lightweight gem (~ 100 LOC) which adds no external dependencies but provides a solid basis to create commands from.
+It is a very lightweight gem (~ 100 LOC) which adds no external dependencies but provides a solid basis to create commands from.

 ## Usage: The command class